Disabled Parking Bays

 Criteria for a successful application

-In order for your application to be successful you must fulfil all the criteria as follows:
+In order for your application to be successful:

 - You must hold a valid disabled Badge (Blue Badge)